LABORATORIES

 • Earth System Science.

-The LG has developed multiple cooperative ties with corresponding national and international research establishments and academic institutions.
+The Laboratory has developed multiple cooperative ties with corresponding national and international research establishments and academic institutions.
 It is also actively involved in outreach and dissemination of scientific information by organizing seminars, symposia and lectures for scientists and the general public.
 Moreover, it offers a broad range of geophysical services to public and private sector establishments, with particular reference to engineering and environmental applications, mineral and groundwater resource prospecting and geothermal prospecting.

 Laboratory of Economic Geology and Geochemistry

-The Laboratory of Economic Geology and Geochemistry (LEGG) supports and facilitates research activities involving sampling and chemical analysis as well as mineralogical analysis of a variety of geological samples (rocks, minerals, ores, soil, sediment, water etc.).
+The Laboratory of Economic Geology and Geochemistry supports and facilitates research activities involving sampling and chemical analysis as well as mineralogical analysis of a variety of geological samples (rocks, minerals, ores, soil, sediment, water etc.).
 Laboratory infrastructure includes:

 • Manually operated systems for sample and microscopy specimen preparation (crushing, screening and splitting bulk samples, pulverizing and homogenizing subsamples to prepare them for chemical analysis; thin and polished section preparation)